Open-Hardware-Leaders/LoRa-Data-Loggers-for-environmental-quality/README.md

-# LoRa Data-Loggers for environmental quality
+# EcoSen - LoRa Data-Loggers for environmental quality (Español abajo)
 Environmental monitoring is essential due to the variety of ways in which it is threatened.
 Usually recording environmental variables can be carried out by private data loggers.
 These devices, due to their high costs, or being of closed design, do not allow us to buy in quantity or build them.
 Our proposal consists in the design and development of open hardware data loggers with LoRaWan technology for communication with devices for downloading data.
 The data loggers will be of two types: aquatic and terrestrial.
 Aquatics will measure relevant data for the determination of water quality such as turbidity, dissolved oxygen, conductivity and pH.
 The terrestrial, will measure bee activity variables in hive, biological indicators of environmental quality.